axj2613/MovieRAG/README.md

 fetches relevant vector-embedded movie data (based on user prompt) and provides it to the generator with the original user’s query.
 The generator uses this additional context to generate an accurate and relevant response.

+Update: This application now also supports CAG capabilities on a smaller dataset.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)